 For those more confident with moving abroad and who are more fluent in English, online searches can also be an efficient way to find an affordable place to live.
 You can check the classified pages in the local newspaper online or get information on what is available through a real state agency.

 There are many websites that list classified ads for shared accommodations as well as property rentals.
-To make it simpler for you, I recommend the following two websites: Gum Tree and Easy Roommate.
-Both will give you a better understanding of accommodation availability and cost of living in Australia but, you will need to know English to communicate with possible flatmates.
+To make it simpler for you, I recommend the following two websites: Gum Tree and Flatmates Australia.
+Both will give you a better understanding of accommodation availability and the cost of living in Australia but, you will need to know English to communicate with possible flatmates.

 If you are traveling for a short period of time, the “couchsurfing” website might be an interesting option for you.
 The concept, which is based on hospitality exchange, is simple.